incessantmeraki/incessantmeraki.github.io/_posts/2016-01-02-test-editor-using-gtk+2-and-c.md

 ![9]({{ site.url }}/images/sedit/phase1e.png)

 The first phase had to do with the look and feel of the program.
-It involved putting each and every element and gluing them together into a large picture that make sense.
+It involved putting each and every element and gluing them together into a large picture that makes sense.

-After this phase was over, I got a picture of how real world GUI applications made by laying out each elements one by one.
-Along with the Main File Menu and Menu Items, I also implemented Status bar in this phase which displays the the position of cursor in the text editor.
+After this phase was over, I got a picture of how real world GUI applications are made by laying out each elements one by one.
+In this phase along with the menu items, I implemented Status bar as well .
+Status bar displays the the position of cursor in the text editor.

 ##### Phase II